Yiling-J/tablepilot/README.md

 # Tablepilot

-Tablepilot is a CLI/API/WebUI tool designed to generate/autofill tables using AI.
+Tablepilot is a CLI/API/WebUI tool designed to generate and autofill tables using AI in a scalable and diverse way.

-- **AI-Native:** Built from the ground up with AI at its core.
-Every aspect is designed with AI-first principles.

-- **Flexible column data generation strategies:** Each column can have a different generation method: AI-generated, randomly selected from a predefined list, or even pulled from another table.

-- **Cross-table context:** Say you have a customers table and a gifts table.
-You want AI to generate a personalized gift and greeting message based on each customer's age, job, or other details.
-Tablepilot can use the customer table row as context when generating each row in the gifts table.
+- **Scalable:** Supports batch processing and allows fine-grained control over column context length to generate large datasets efficiently.
+- **Diverse:** Easily integrates columns from other table or CSV files as context, enabling richer and more dynamic table generation.
 - **Easily switch between different LLMs and models:** You can switch between models like OpenAI, Gemini or other OpenAI compatible models easily.
 - **Seamless API & WebUI:** With a single command: `tablepilot serve`, you can launch both the API server and the WebUI effortlessly.
 Everything is included by default in the released binary.
 Check out the WebUI in action!
 This demo showcases both table generation and autofill:

 ![Demo](./demo.gif)